neuroethology/TREBA/README.md

 >Coming soon!

-Since the data used in the mouse experiments in our paper is from an internal dataset, we will update the task programming results here for the mouse dataset with those from [a recently released mouse challenge](https://www.aicrowd.com/challenges/multi-agent-behavior-representation-modeling-measurement-and-applications).
+Since the data used in the mouse experiments in our paper is from an internal dataset, we will update the task programming results here from the released [CalMS21 dataset](https://arxiv.org/abs/2104.02710).
+Link to download the dataset: [https://data.caltech.edu/records/1991](https://data.caltech.edu/records/1991).

 ## Quick Start